oliviawestmacottssw/SSW.Rules.Content/rules/do-you-backup-your-wordpress-site-to-an-external-provider-like-dropbox/rule.md

 ---

-​Backing up your WordPress site is important and while most hosting providers will perform backups on your behalf, it doesn’t hurt to have another copy tucked away safely.
-For this purpose we use and recommend the     [BackWPup WordPress plugin](https://wordpress.org/plugins/backwpup)​.
+Backing up your WordPress site is important and while most hosting providers will perform backups on your behalf, it doesn’t hurt to have another copy tucked away safely.
+For this purpose we use and recommend the     [BackWPup WordPress plugin](https://wordpress.org/plugins/backwpup).

-It simplifies WordP​ress backups and can be configured to back up your site to:
+It simplifies WordPress backups and can be configured to back up your site to:

 - FTP server